 ** Anything worn by UsefulNotes/RichardTheSecond.

 * HaveAGayOldTime: Subverted.
 Describing Nirac, Seton writes: "He was gay."
 She meant he had a playful demeanor, of course.
 But Nirac probably was a homosexual.

 * HeroesWantRedheads: The Duke of Lancaster, Hugh Swynford, and Roger de Cheyne, all skilled warriors, have a thing for the redheaded Katherine.
-On the other hand, GeoffreyChaucer the poet isn't really interested.
+On the other hand, Creator/GeoffreyChaucer the poet isn't really interested.

 * IncorruptiblePurePureness: Blanche, the Duchess of Lancaster, John of Gaunt's first wife

 * JerkAss: Hugh Swynford

 ** John of Gaunt behaves like one too, especially towards his unwanted second wife and their child.
 After Katherine gives him the brush off he recognizes what a cad he's been and spends the next twenty years making it up to them both.

 * JerkassHasAPoint: When Katherine first arrives at the castle her sisters and the ladies-in-waiting see her as a mere country bumpkin.
 The much-hated Alice Perrers however points out that Katherine is gorgeous and the men will see this if they can't.